scubbo/jackjack-back-stack-demo/README.md

 # Full End-to-end demo - create a LegalZoom(-ish) application from Backstage, deploy with ArgoCD, build in GHA using credentials created in Vault from Crossplane

-1. Create XRD and Composition to manage Vault bundles:
+## Create XRD and Composition to manage Vault bundles

 ```
 $ kubectl apply -f - <<- EOF